Magnetic monopole is photon: Magnetic monopole is photon with specific frequency

 With this identification we have the following interesting conclusion: Both the energy quantization of electromagnetic field and the charge quantization property come from the same property of photon.
 Indeed we have:

 where $\nu_1$ denotes a frequency.
 This formula shows that the energy quantization gives the charge quantization and thus these two quantizations are from the same property of the photon when photon is modelled by the Dirac-Wilson loop and identified with the magnetic monopole for some frequencies.
+We notice that between two energy levels $neq_{min}$ and $(n+1)eq_{min}$ there are other energy levels which may be regarded as the excited states of a particle with charge $ne$.